 I researched and wrote an entire article on the subject you can access here: What’s the best gestational diabetes diet?
 The bottom line is the ketogenic diet can in a way prevent gestational diabetes.
 While you shouldn’t be on strict keto during pregnancy, if you follow a low carb diet before pregnancy you likely won’t be obese or insulin-resistant during pregnancy.

 The best food to eat while pregnant will be foods that are low on the glycemic index and don’t spike blood sugar.

 Just because you can increase your carbohydrate intake doesn’t mean you can eat all the junk food you want.
 The same study that I referenced above that recommended 75 grams of carbohydrates from wheat bread also showed something alarming.

-“Consuming industrial bakery products or pastries (refined sugar products) twice a week increased the odds of having an smaller than usual (SGA) infant.“National Institute of Health- PMC6471256
+“Consuming industrial bakery products or pastries (refined sugar products) twice a week increased the odds of having a smaller than usual (SGA) infant.“National Institute of Health- PMC6471256

 Here’s a good source for the dangers of simple sugars.
-It seems that refined sugar unhealthy for everyone in all walks of life.
-Others foods to avoid while pregnant are processed foods and unhealthy, vegetable oil and seed oils.
+It seems that refined sugar unhealthy for everyone from all walks of life.
+Other foods to avoid while pregnant are processed foods and unhealthy, vegetable oil, and seed oils.